top of page

 Our fly camping set up is simple and designed for minimal impact on our environment.
 We offer a combination of fly camping options: Our amazing Tentsile Tree tents, which give you the feeling you are sleeping on air, albeit with a bit of rolling around!
 Our Canvas Bell Tents for cooler seasons and our North Kenya see through mozzie dome tents perfect for the hot dry seasons.

 Fly camping meals are cooked on an open fire and are designed for cosiness and comfort.
 Think hot cinnamon rolls cooked on charcoal when you wake up and fire grilled steak and roast sweet potatoes from the shamba, softening in the embers at night!
 A simple and authentic experience.
-Think 'less is more'.
+Our opinion: 'less is more'.

 Fishing